Call us 24/7 on: 020 8900 2323

 All transfers in a private coach with AC

-All domestic flights in China in economy class
+All domestic flights in Mainland China in economy class (Does not include flights to Hong Kong)

 All train journeys mentioned in the itinerary